 Advanced Web Ranking:

 The Advanced Web Rankings report shows a very slight increase in volatility between the 21st and 23rd for ranking positions.
-The visibility of the keywords in the dataset does increase after the 22nd February much more significantly.
+The visibility of the keywords in the dataset does increase after the 22nd of February, much more significantly.
 It is difficult to reconcile the large increase in visibility with the much smaller keyword volatility.

 The Algoroo report shows increased volatility between the 21st and 23rd February.

 The SERPMetrics report is interesting.
-It shows a relatively minor update on the 22nd February, with a much more significant update on the 26th and 27th (which I discuss further here).
+It shows a relatively minor update on the 22nd of February, with a much more significant update on the 26th and 27th (which I discuss further here).